NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script adds multiple permissions to owner, group owners and others in the file hello
+this script adds multiple permissions to different owners of hello